CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 - Visit your live site and use the Browse page to view potential featured images.

-GIF GOES HERE
+{% include feature/image.html img="browse-sheets-site.gif" alt="User browses through the items on the digital collection site" border=true width="80%" %}

 - To find the `objectid` for an image, click on the image title and then check the end of the URL of the item page.
 The URL will include the `objectid` after **id=**.

-GIF GOES HERE
+{% include feature/image.html img="objectid-watkins.gif" alt="User clicking on an item and then highlighting the object ID in the URL" border=true width="80%" %}

 For example:

-For the URL, https://juliastone0729.github.io/psychiana-demo/item.html?id=**psychiana005**, the `objectid` is **psychiana005**.
+For the URL, https://juliastone0729.github.io/watkins-demo/item.html?id=**watkins37**, the `objectid` is **watkins37**.

 **Tip:** It is best to choose a large horizontal image if possible.

-- After you have updated the featured image, write your commit message (e.g., "Add featured image") and commit your changes.
+- After you have updated the featured image, write your commit message (e.g. Add featured image) and commit your changes.
 View your changes by visiting your site’s URL.

 ## 15. Edit the About Page.